 M. leucadendra, M. linariifolia, M. viridiflora and M. quinquenervia.

 The cajeput trees are also important for their oils, especially in Southeast Asia, where the essential oil is extracted from the leaves and twigs of the tree.

-The Cajeput oil is made from M. leucadendra and M. quinquenervia species and is primarily used in aromatherapy as an expectorant, painkiller, antifungal oil and skin mite reducer.
+Organic Cajeput Essential Oil (15 ml) – 100% Pure Undiluted Therapeutic Grade Essential Oil by Prana Organic Plant Oils is made from M. leucadendra and M. quinquenervia species and is primarily used in aromatherapy as an expectorant, painkiller, antifungal oil and skin mite reducer.
 The cajeput oli is used for: toothache, colds, headaches, tumors, used as a tonic, thinning mucous (congestion) and making it easier to cough up, when taken by mouth or inhaled.
 Also good for fungal skin infections, when applied to the skin.
 Helps in joint pain (rheumatism), when applied to the skin.